 This system will be employed solely against targets of National significance.
 When authority to operate is granted, a requirements list provided by USIB will be forwarded by DIA in coordination with JCS/JRC to SAC.
 A computer flight plan (or plans) will be developed by SAC covering the established objectives.
-A weather watch will be instituted monitoring conditions for take-off, the refueling area, target conditions, BYE 12286-68 Cy \(\triangle \) of \(\triangle \) cys and the recovery area.
+A weather watch will be instituted monitoring conditions for take-off, the refueling area, target conditions, and the recovery area.
 A JC-130 detachment with all flight plan data pertinent to the approved objectives will deploy to the area best suited to conduct air recovery.
 Similarly, an air refueling detachment will deploy if required.
 The Strategic Air Command (SACRECONCEN), as the operational commander, will closely monitor the weather in all approved operational areas.
-When the weather, as forecast by SAC Weather Central, is forecast to be satisfactory for the mission, SAC will notify the JCS and request authority to launch an approved mission.
+When the weather, as forecast by SAC Weather Control, is forecast to be satisfactory for the mission, SAC will notify the JCS and request authority to launch an approved mission.
 If approved by the JCS, the appropriate unified and specified commands will be directed by the JCS to execute and support the mission.
-On receipt of mission approval, if air refueling is required, the KC-135 tanker(s) will proceed to the designated refueling area for rendezvous and fuel transfer with the mated system.
-After refueling, the mission proceeds to the launch point where final check of the D-21's is concluded and one drone selected for launch.
-After launch, if necessary, the B-52 again refuels from the tanker aircraft and returns to home base with the spare drone.
+On receipt of mission approval, the KC-135 refueling aircraft will take off, if necessary, to be in the refueling area prior to ETA of the mated system.
+After refueling, the mission proceeds to the separation point where final check of the D-21's is concluded and one drone selected for the sortie.
+After separation, the B-52 again makes contact with tanker aircraft if necessary and returns to home base with the spare drone.
 After its sortie, the D-21 is met by JC-130 recovery aircraft where air snatch of the payload and drone destruction occurs.
 Operations are concluded by the JC-130 detachment when the film is returned for processing and exploitation.